 “Alas, Poor Yorick”: A Grave Affair

-"Alas, poor Yorick!
+“Alas, poor Yorick!
 I knew him, Horatio, a fellow of infinite jest, of most excellent fancy.
-He hath bore me on his back a thousand times, and now how abhorr'd in my imagination it is!
-My gorge rises at it."
-(Hamlet Act 5, Scene 1, 179–188)
+He hath bore me on his back a thousand times, and now how abhorr’d in my imagination it is!
+My gorge rises at it.”
+(Hamlet, act 5, scene 1, lines 185–188)

-When we approach a grave, we must do so only to recall the wonderful things our loved ones, or the heroes of our people, did "in the Land of the Living," and we must not do so in order to seek their assistance in our worldly affairs.
-We rather recite el maleh rahamim, to express our love for, and admiration and memory of the dead; as well we recite kaddish, accepting God's judgment and praising God's name.
+When we approach a grave, we must do so only to recall the wonderful things our loved ones, or the heroes of our people, did in the “land of the living,” and we must not do so in order to seek their assistance in our worldly affairs.
+We rather recite el maleh rahamim, to express our love for, and admiration and memory of the dead; and we recite kaddish, accepting God’s judgment and praising God’s name.